jrandallw/JesseWintonCo/about.markdown

 page_type: split
 blocks:
 - template: heading
-  heading: I'm a multi-disciplined creative, making photographs, and building things
+  heading: I'm a multi-disciplined creative making photographs, and building things
-    for the web
+    for the web.
   text_alignment: left
 - template: text-block
   copy: I'm a self-taught communicator with a focus in photography, branding, strategy,